wemakecoolthings/Chunker/README.md

 # Chunker

+# A WMCT FORK TO ALLOW FOR CUSTOM BLOCK CONVERSIONS

 **Convert Minecraft worlds between Java Edition and Bedrock Edition**

 Chunker is a Java application which allows you to convert Java and Bedrock Minecraft worlds.
 It provides a simple